tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+3rd August 2017

+- Added `ls_accept_ratio=0.01` and adapted names of other TRPO config parameters related to line search

 29th July 2017

 - Added `QModel` as base class for DQN (hence DQFD) and NAF